Posts from the ‘Blog’ Category

 Designers love to change things.
 And that’s not always a good thing.

 The latest trend in website and app typography is Arial Light, all mashed together.
 (See left, below.)

-Facebook has adopted the mashed-together type.
+Many websites have adopted the mashed-together type.
 Google (right) has not.

 The very simple moral of the story is that if something works well, don’t change it just to be like everyone else.